 - Unauthorized consumption, possession, selling or serving of alcoholic beverages is prohibited.

 - Any person who is authorized to host an event with alcohol must follow all guidelines established by this policy and adhere to the section entitled, “Hosting Responsibilities for an Event.”

-- The Vice President for Student Life and Leadership Engagement may suspend the privilege of serving alcoholic beverages on the campus by any group or organization for any time period considered appropriate when there is evidence that the group or organization has failed to cooperate with the University in achieving the objectives of
+- The Vice President for Student Life may suspend the privilege of serving alcoholic beverages on the campus by any group or organization for any time period considered appropriate when there is evidence that the group or organization has failed to cooperate with the University in achieving the objectives of

 this alcohol policy.

 - Events selling alcohol under the University’s liquor license are restricted to the following spaces: